CharlyMech/IEDIB_CEIA_2024-25/BigData Aplicado/Bloque 3/Actividades/3.1/clear_datasets/README.md

 ```

-The `-o/--output` parameter is not required, the name from the URL will be set as default
+The `-o/--output` parameter is not required, the name from the URL will be set as default.
+Type `-h` for more info.